 The answer isn't as cut-and-dry as you might think, as while coffee can indeed go bad, it doesn't do so in the traditional sense of the word.

-Quick Answer: Does coffee expire?
+Quick Answer: Do coffee beans go bad?

-To learn more about how coffee beans expire, how to tell if they’ve gone bad, and much more, keep reading.
+To learn more about how coffee beans expire, how to tell if they've gone bad, and much more, keep reading!

-Do coffee beans go bad or not?
+Do coffee beans go bad?

-They won’t even taste particularly bad, as there’ll be no stench or strong unpleasant taste coming from a bad bunch; the end result will just seem sub-par.
+They won't even taste particularly bad, as there'll be no stench or strong, unpleasant taste coming from a bad bunch; the end result will just seem sub-par.

 When buying coffee beans at a general store or supermarket, a “best consumed by” date should be printed on the packaging.
-Generally speaking, these beans should be fine to use even five or six months after the recommended date.

 Another essential difference between the two varieties is that they're targeted to different customer bases.